adamheins/xacrodoc/README.md

 * Avoid the clutter of redundant compiled raw URDFs; only keep the xacro source files.
-* Programmatically compose multiple xacro files and apply substitution arguments to build a flexible URDF model.
+* Programmatically compose multiple xacro files and apply substitution arguments to build a flexible URDF model directly in your code.
-* Convenient interfaces to provide URDF strings and URDF file paths as needed.
+* Convenient interfaces to provide URDF strings and (temporary) URDF file paths as needed.
 For example, many libraries (such as [Pinocchio](https://github.com/stack-of-tasks/pinocchio)) accept a URDF string to build a model, but others (like [PyBullet](https://pybullet.org)) only load URDFs directly from file paths.